-Demonstration of Need
+3. Demonstration of Need

-- a) Jurisdictions that seek approval for a Tactical EMS Program shall submit a demonstration-of-need letter outlining the necessity for the program. - b) The letter shall be submitted to the Executive Director of the Maryland Institute for Emergency Medical Services Systems for approval and include the following: - (1) Name of organization and scope of the Tactical EMS Team - (2) Name and qualifications of the Tactical Medical Director and other Tactical Physicians - (3) Name and qualifications of the Tactical EMS Coordinator and other Tactical EMS Providers
+- a) Jurisdictions that seek approval for a Tactical EMS Program shall submit a demonstration-of-need letter outlining the necessity for the program. - b) The letter shall be submitted to MIEMSS' Executive Director for approval and include the following: - (1) Name of organization and scope of the Tactical EMS Team - (2) Name and qualifications of the Tactical Medical Director and other Tactical Physicians - (3) Name and qualifications of the Tactical EMS Coordinator and other Tactical EMS Providers